MacLaurinGroup/mgapi/README.md

 node_modules/mg-api-validator/bin/apiTest.js --config-file=./file.json test1.json test2.json
 ```

-## env :: Test environment
+## context :: Test environment

 The 'env' is a special variable scope that is shared among all the tests and is a place where variables can be parked for later.
-The environment is specified using the --config-file=./xyz.json command line.
+The context is loaded with the --config-file=./xyz.json command line.
 An example:

 ```
 {
+  "env" : {
     "config": {
       "url": "https://api.myendpoint.org",
       "loginId": "someLoginId",
       "password": "somePassword"
+    }
   },
   "headers" : {
     "Content-Type": "application/json"
   },
   "httpDefaults" : {
     "timeout" : 30000,
     "maxContentLength" : 500000
+  },

+  "testTearDown" : "",
+  "testSetup" : "file://./common/setup.json"
 }
-}
 ```

 The 'headers'/'httpDefaults' are special blocks that setup the default for all outgoing HTTP requests.
 The 'headers' can be overridden by each test if need be.
+The testSetup/testTearDown are tests that are run at the start and end of the run.
+Even if the tests fail the testTearDown will run.
+If the testSetup fails, all the tests will not run.

 Everything else, can be then accessed by the tests using the syntax: ${env.config.url}.